GreyKeenan/dukesup/index.md

 for balancing (and fun-ness) purposes.

-* On the first player's first turn, they can't switch out their DUKES.
+* On the first player's first turn, they can't switch out their DUKES, unless they are playing their DUKES directly to the table.
 * When you draw cards at the start of your turn, you can choose to draw from your discard pile instead.
   Then, when you discard a card from your draw pile,